 GIVING BACK AND MAKING A DIFFERENCE

 Romantic love is included in these things, but it isn’t everything.
 So to base your existence on one person seems very narrow to me.
 I promise I am not minimizing this woman’s broken heart.
 I know she is hurting deeply.
 But, to “struggle through holidays” seems like a such a waste of love and enjoyment.
 Why do that to her loved ones, and herself?
+It’s not fair to cheat herself out of any enjoyment because of ONE person.

 To answer her question, “What if I can’t live without him?” my answer is, YOU CAN.
 You are the only factor holding you back.